JasonBoy/wechat-jssdk/README.md

 ### Create your own Store

-You can also create own Store to store tokens anywhere you want, by doing that, you may need to extend the base `Store` class, and reimplement the apis you need(take a look at Store.js):
+You can also create own Store to store tokens anywhere you want, by doing that, you may need to extend the base `Store` class, and reimplement the [apis](https://github.com/JasonBoy/wechat-jssdk/wiki/Store) you need:

 ```javascript
 const Store = require('wechat-jssdk').Store;